scipy-conference/scipy_proceedings/papers/oleksandr_pavlyk/optimizations.rst

 .. class:: keywords

-   numpy,scipy,sk-learn,numba,simd,parallel,optimization,performance
+   numpy,scipy,scikit-learn,numba,simd,parallel,optimization,performance

 Introduction
 ------------

-Intel released new version of its Distribution [IDP-Release]_.
-We suggest detailed report about optimization work we accomplished for Intel |R|
+Intel recently released a new version of its Distribution [IDP-Release]_.
-Distribution for Python*, which might be interesting for developers of SciPy tools.
+This paper offers a detailed report about optimization that went into the Intel |R| Distribution for Python*, which might be interesting for developers of SciPy tools.
 It already offered great performance improvements for NumPy*, SciPy*, and Scikit-learn* that you can see across a range of Intel processors, from Intel |R| Core |TM| CPUs to Intel |R| Xeon |R|
 and Intel |R| Xeon Phi |TM| processors.